UncleRus/esp-idf-lib/examples/esp_idf_lib_helpers/default/README.md

-# Example application for `example` component
+# Example application for `esp_idf_lib_helpers` component

 ## What the example does

-The example does nothing but waits in a loop.
+The example source code includes `ets_sys.h` file without specifying the exact path for target platform.
+The running example "ESP32xx" or "ESP8266" depending on the target platform.

 ## Configuration

 No configuration is available.

-## Notes

-This is an example application of `example`.
-It is intended as an example application for new component.

-The code under `main` should conform the code style.